brucemack/brucemack.github.io/ampersand/index.md

 (As an aside, it seems that the authors of this paper were focused on GPS-free solutions as a way to eliminate dependencies on US government-operated systems or possibly to address situations when GPS reception was not reliable.
-The policitcal issue is probably less important now given the diversity of navitation systems now in orbit.
+The policitcal issue is probably less important now given the diversity of navitation systems in orbit.
 However, the reliability issue is more accute now than it was in 2007 given the deployment of GPS-jamming technology.
 Neither of these motivations seem particularly relevant in the ham repeater context, but the technical problem is still highly relevant.
 I might think of this differently if some adversary started GPS-jamming our club's Wednesday night net!)